Azure/iot-identity-service/docs/running/aziot-keyd.md

     Endpoints can be `unix` URIs where the URI contains a path of a UDS socket that the service will bind to, or an `http` URI with a host (and optional port) that the service will bind a TCP socket to.

-Assuming you're using Microsoft's implementation of `libaziot-keys.so`, start with this basic file and fill it out depending on what workflow you want to test:
+Assuming you're using Microsoft's implementation of `libaziot_keys.so`, start with this basic file and fill it out depending on what workflow you want to test:

 1. Set `aziot_keys.homedir_path`